nordic-institute/X-Road/doc/Manuals/ug-syspar_x-road_v6_system_parameters.md

 # Introduction

 This document describes the system parameters of the X-Road components – of the security server, the central server and the configuration proxy.
 Additionally, changing the default values of the system parameters are explained.
+Please note the term 'vanilla' in the documentation.
+In X-Road context vanilla means the X-Road without any of the country specific customizations, settings etc. The vanilla version of X-Road security server is installed with xroad-securityserver package.
+The country specific versions are installed with xroad-securityserver-XX where XX is the country code f.ex.
+FI or EE.

 ## References